iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 let bundle = outgoing_bundle_builder
     // Seals the bundle builder to prevent pushing any more transaction builders into it.
     .seal()?
-    // Withdrawal transactions are signed here.
-If there are no transactions that need to be signed, this step can be
     // skipped.
+    // Check if there are withdrawal transactions and sign those using some signature scheme, seed, and wallet.
     .sign(signature_scheme, seed, wallet)?
     // Attach to the tangle, chain transactions to each other by performing proof of work and calculating transaction hashes via the sponge.
     .chain_and_attach(trunk_tip, branch_tip, proof_of_work, sponge)?